Blotter: Salisbury man charged with drug trafficking - Salisbury Post

 The incidents connected to the charges begin on Aug.
 21, after Blackford allegedly possessed and sold Rowan County Sheriff’s Office detectives a gram of heroin and two grams of methamphetamine.

 A warrant with an offense date of Aug.
-25 alleges Blackford possessed 8 grams of methamphetamine and sold it to a detective in addition to an allegation that a Mercury Grand Marquise was used for keeping and selling methamphetamine and heroin.
+25 alleges Blackford possessed 8 grams of methamphetamine and sold it to a detective in addition to an allegation that a Mercury Grand Marquis was used for keeping and selling methamphetamine and heroin.

 Another warrant with an Aug.
 25 offense date alleges the possession, sale and transport of “greater than 4 grams and less than 13 grams of heroin.”